vivianokechukwu/NIST-Framework/README.md

-<h1>Enhancing Supply Chain Cybersecurity Using the NIST CSF</h1>
+<h1>Enhancing Cybersecurity for a Supply Chain Company Using the NIST CSF</h1>

 <h2>Description</h2>
 Led a cybersecurity initiative for a large manufacturing organization to assess, secure, and build resilience across its global supply chain.
-I applied the NIST Cybersecurity Framework (CSF) to evaluate third-party risks, enforce vendor standards, and implement incident response strategies.
+Using the NIST Cybersecurity Framework (CSF), I evaluated third-party risks, enforced vendor standards, and implemented incident response strategies.

 <h2>Key Contributions</h2>

 ### Supply Chain Risk Identification

-- Mapped vendor ecosystem and categorized suppliers (Tier 1, Tier 2) by criticality and cyber exposure.<br>
-- Built a Third-Party Risk Register tagging vendors as High, Medium, or Low risk.<br>
-- Flagged vendors lacking certifications (SOC 2, ISO 27001) or security attestations.
+As part of supply chain risk identification, I mapped the vendor ecosystem, categorized Tier 1 and Tier 2 suppliers by criticality and exposure, and built a third-party risk register that classified vendors as high, medium, or low risk.
+I flagged suppliers that lacked certifications such as SOC 2 or ISO 27001 and documented gaps in their security attestations.

 ### NIST CSF Risk Assessment

-- Performed risk-based vendor assessment across Identify, Protect, Detect, Respond, Recover.<br>
-- Developed a Vendor Risk Matrix aligning vulnerabilities with NIST CSF functions.<br>
-- Modeled business impact scenarios for threats like compromised firmware, weak encryption, and vendor impersonation.
+Using the NIST CSF, I conducted risk-based evaluations across the Identify, Protect, Detect, Respond, and Recover functions.
+I developed a vendor risk matrix aligning vulnerabilities with CSF functions and modeled business impact scenarios for threats including compromised firmware, weak encryption, and vendor impersonation.

 ### Vendor Cybersecurity Controls

-- Authored Vendor Cybersecurity Guidelines aligned with NIST CSF.<br>
-- Recommended controls: MFA, encryption, baseline configuration standards, log monitoring, anomaly detection, 24-hour breach notification.<br>
-- Delivered a Vendor Cybersecurity Checklist incorporated into procurement contracts
+I authored vendor cybersecurity guidelines aligned with NIST CSF and recommended controls such as multi-factor authentication, encryption, baseline configuration standards, log monitoring, anomaly detection, and a mandatory 24-hour breach notification requirement.
+I also delivered a vendor cybersecurity checklist that was formally embedded into procurement contracts.

 ### Monitoring & Incident Response

-- Established continuous monitoring via third-party risk platform and threat intel feeds.<br>
-- Designed a Supply Chain Cybersecurity Playbook.<br>
-- Required vendor participation in tabletop exercises and continuity planning.
+To strengthen monitoring and incident response, I established continuous oversight through a third-party risk management platform and integrated threat intelligence feeds.
+I designed a supply chain cybersecurity playbook and required vendors to participate in tabletop exercises and continuity planning.

 ### Outcome & Strategic Value

-- Reduced third-party risk exposure by 40% within 6 months.<br>
-- Strengthened compliance with NIST 800-161 and CMMC requirements.<br>
-- Embedded cybersecurity as a core criterion for vendor selection and renewals.
+This initiative reduced third-party risk exposure by 40% within six months, reinforced compliance with NIST 800-161 and CMMC requirements, and embedded cybersecurity as a core criterion for vendor selection and contract renewals